 Clarkson, Hood help Cavaliers hand 76ers first home loss

+PHILADELPHIA (AP) — On paper, it looked like a mismatch.
+The Cavaliers didn’t view their game against the 76ers that way and it showed.

-PHILADELPHIA (AP) — Jordan Clarkson scored 14 of his 19 points in the fourth quarter, Rodney Hood had 25 point and the Cleveland Cavaliers stunned Philadelphia 121-112 on Friday night, snapping the 76ers’ perfect home record.
+Jordan Clarkson scored 14 of his 19 points in the fourth quarter, Rodney Hood had 25 and Cleveland stunned Philadelphia 121-112 on Friday night, snapping the 76ers’ perfect home record.

 Joel Embiid had 24 points and 12 rebounds for Philadelphia, which had won four in a row overall and 20 consecutive contests at home dating to last season.
 The 76ers’ last home loss came last March 13, a 101-98 defeat to Indiana.